 National Living Wage and National Minimum Wage

-From 1 April 2024, the National Living Wage increased to £11.44 an hour.
+From 1 April 2025, the National Living Wage will increase to £12.21 an hour for over 21s.

-Employees underpin every successful business, and it is right that they are treated fairly at work, receive a decent wage and have the opportunity to develop a career.
+Employees underpin every successful business, and it is right that they are treated fairly at work, receive a decent wage, and have the opportunity to develop a career.

 Measured increases support Britain's workforce.